jianchang512/pyvideotrans/docs/EN/README_EN.md

 4. Continue with `cd pyvideotrans`
 5. Execute `python -m venv venv`
 6. Continue with `source ./venv/bin/activate`, ensure the command line prompt has changed to start with `(venv)`, otherwise, it indicates an error.
-7. Execute `pip install -r requirements.txt --no-deps`, if failure occurs, execute the following 2 commands to switch the pip mirror to Alibaba.
+7. Execute `pip install -r requirements.txt`, if failure occurs, execute the following 2 commands to switch the pip mirror to Alibaba.

     ```